All Posts

 Why is that important?
 For starters, it stresses the need for consistency.
 Many institutions love to champion that one unbelievable customer experience story that gets posted on the bulletin board and the CEO shares during a board meeting, but the reality is that customer satisfaction is really driven by consistent repeatable experiences.

-Most customers don’t really expect you to blow them away with a single, over-the-top experience, but rather, they don’t want a problem to arise and spiral into a situation that takes up their time.
+Most customers don’t expect you to blow them away with a single, over-the-top experience.
+What they don’t want is for a problem to arise and spiral into a situation that takes up their time.
 It only takes one bad experience for a customer to take their business elsewhere.
-Furthermore, companies that deliver great customer experience on a regular basis aren’t just rewarded with high retention rates; the below chart from McKinsey shows a strong correlation between customer satisfaction and deposit growth.
+Companies that deliver great customer experience on a regular basis are rewarded with high retention rates.
+JD Power’s 2025 study found that 85% of customers who experienced a problem had it resolved, and banks that resolved problems within one day saw significantly higher satisfaction scores.
+The correlation between customer satisfaction and deposit growth holds true year after year.

 Analysis and Optimization